 Introduction to the program:

-Many SLPs have completed training in providing AAC services, and many children with complex communication needs can receive AAC service from their local SLP.
+Many Speech-Language Pathologists (SLPs) have completed training in providing Augmentative and Alternative Communication (AAC) services, and many children with complex communication needs can receive AAC service from their local SLP.
 However, some children will require specialized AAC services.
 Unfortunately, there are very few specialty centers, like the Communication Aids and Systems Clinic (CASC), in the state of Wisconsin.
 This has resulted in a lengthy waiting list for children to access CASC services.
 Typically, CASC staff provide the full intervention for each child, which is a 6-12 month process and includes the evaluation, completion of a rental of the selected system, and ongoing therapy to support use of the device.

 The AAC Partnership Program (AAC-PP) is designed to reduce the wait time for services for children who require AAC by offering an expedited feature matching evaluation.
 CASC staff invite the child, family, and intervention team to participate in trials with CASC’s robust AAC library in a single evaluation.
 (Note: Some children have more complex needs and a single evaluation is not enough to complete a feature matching process.)
 Ongoing remote support is then provided in completing the rest of the funding process, as well as supporting ongoing intervention and implementation across settings.